Consider the residual function r:Rn→Rm, for x∈Rnri(x)=yi−f(ti−x),(i=1,2,⋯,m)

 where (Hϕ)ij is the (i,j) element of Hϕ.
 So it can be rewritten as Hϕ(x)=⎝⎛∂x1∂r1∂x1∂r1+⋯+∂x1∂rm∂x1∂rm∂x1∂r1∂xn∂r1+⋯+∂x1∂rm∂xn∂rm⋯⋮⋯∂xn∂r1∂x1∂r1+⋯+∂xn∂rm∂x1∂rm∂xn∂r1∂xn∂r1+⋯+∂xn∂rm∂xn∂rm⎠⎞+⎝⎛r1(x)∂x1∂x1∂2r1+⋯+rm(x)∂x1∂x1∂2rmr1(x)∂xn∂x1∂2r1+⋯+rm(x)∂xn∂x1∂2rm⋯⋮⋯r1(x)∂x1∂xn∂2r1+⋯+rm(x)∂x1∂xn∂2rmr1(x)∂xn∂xn∂2r1+⋯+rm(x)∂xn∂xn∂2rm⎠⎞=⎝⎛∂x1∂r1∂xn∂r1⋯⋮⋯∂x1∂rm∂xn∂rm⎠⎞⎝⎛∂x1∂r1∂x1∂rm⋯⋮⋯∂xn∂r1∂xn∂rm⎠⎞+i=1∑mri(x)⎝⎛∂x1∂x1∂2ri∂xn∂x1∂2ri⋯⋮⋯∂x1∂xn∂2ri∂xn∂xn∂2ri⎠⎞=J(x)tJ(x)+i=1∑mri(x)Hri(x)

+Note that f′′(x)>0 since f is convex.
 In other words, x should be moved by h for decreasing f.
-In a higher dimension, the minimum of f can be found in the same manner.
-Suppose that f is a function for x∈Rn and its Hessian matrix Hf is positive definite.
-By Taylor Theorem, f(x+s)≈f(x)+∇f(x)ts+21stHf(x)s
+More specifically, x should be moved by h in the direction (1,0).
+In the same manner, the minimum of f in a higher dimension can be obtained as well.
+Suppose that f is a function for x∈Rn and its Hessian matrix Hf is positive definite, which corresponds to the previous convex function according to this note.
+By Taylor’s theorem, f(x+s)≈f(x)+∇f(x)ts+21stHf(x)s

 This linear system can be solved by some famous methods.